laneslexicon/lexicon_documentation/docs/options/options_system.md

 #### Allow duplicates

-When not checked, a root cannot be shown in more that one tab
+When requesting a root or entry, the system checks whether the required entry is already visible in an existing tab and switches to that tab if it is.
+If this option is set, this check is skipped.

 #### Keyboard

-The name of the current virtual keyboards.
+The name of the current virtual keyboard.
 The drop-down box list the alternatives.
 (Details of virtual keyboards can be found [here](../dev-guide/vkeyboard.md)

+#### Message duration

+This setting specifies how long a message will remain on the status bar before being clear.
+Units are milliseconds.

 #### Show splash screen